 When balancing the risks and rewards of investing in optimized metal detectors systems, many users don’t perceive them as generating value for their business beyond the need to comply with customer demands, such as retailer codes of practice.
 However, short-term thrift could be an expensive mistake in the longer term.

-Any food manufacturer should look at this from a risk management perspective.
+Select Country food manufacturer should look at this from a risk management perspective.
 Think of it like fire insurance.
 No one intends to allow metal to contaminate their food products any more than they intend to burn down their factory, but that doesn’t stop them from investing in fire protection and insurance.
 In the same way, investing in metal detection reduces the risk of a company’s hard-won reputation for food safety going up in flames.
 By weighing the cost of equipment versus the cost of a product recall, the decision to invest in good quality inspection equipment should a simple one.